cb-talent-development/cb-client/README.md

 ### Future

-- Add **transformers** array to config, allowing consumer apps to add mapping to all requests, and enabling the development of several mapping libraries
+- **Transformer** pattern for requests/response mapping.
+By exposing an array of transformer classes the library will enable class/object mappings to be developed and consumed separately.
 - Additional endpoints